openbaton/docs/docs/index.md

 * implementing a set of scripts which can be executed as part of the lifecycle event of your Virtual Network Function Descriptor.
 We provide a generic VNFM and EMS which can be used for executing them

 ## Can I use Open Baton to build my own Network Service?
 Yes!
 Open Baton provides a NFVO which can interoperate with VNFMs implemented by third parties.
-In this project we provide also a set of tools (like the vnfm-sdk) which supports developers in building their own VNFM.
+We provide also a set of tools (like the vnfm-sdk) which supports developers in building their own VNFM.

 ## Get started
 In order to get started you can follow the [installation guide][install-guide]

 ## Learn more
-Please refer to the "Learn More" section for having more information about the Open Baton project.
+Please refer to the "Tutorials" and "Learn More" sections for having more information about the Open Baton project.
 You can also learn more via our video tutorials published on the Open Baton [Youtube Channel][youtube]

+## What is NFV
+ETSI NFV represents a concerted telco operator initiative fostering the development of virtual network infrastructures by porting and further adapting network functions to the specific cloud environment.
+ETSI NFV has defined a large set of virtualisation use cases, spanning from the cloudification of the main core network functions such as IMS, Evolved Packet Core, and Radio Access Networks, as well as providing on demand and complete virtualised infrastructures as IaaS or PaaS to third parties, such as enterprises and professional radio.
+That enables providing elastic deployments of cost efficient network infrastructures.
+One of the main concerns of ETSI NFV is to prove the feasibility of the cloud deployments of the typical network functions through proof of concept trials and prototypes as well as providing indications for further standardization in the areas of underlying infrastructures, software architectures, networking and management, and orchestration to improve performance and grant security of the overall infrastructure.
+ETSI NFV limits itself to this level of indications, considering that other standardization bodies and de-facto open source standards should finalize the specific implementation work.

 ## Get in contact